jimturbo24/classic-sit-coms/README.md

 ### How to deploy this app to Heroku
 * Clone this repository (Fork it first if you wish to modify it at some point)
 * Sign up for a Heroku account if you don't have one, then download the Heroku [toolbelt](https://toolbelt.heroku.com/).
+* Login to Heroku at the terminal command line with: $`heroku login`
 * In a Python 3 shell (eg. iPython3) run (print a key for use in step 7):
 ```python
 import random